nirtamir2/ai-sdk-slides/slides.md

 # My journey

 <!--
 I travel the world recently, and took a cruise to the USA for the first time.
 In the cruise there is no internet (the internet costs more than the cruise).
 No Google.
-So I use open Ollama to have ChatGPT like access offline.
+So I use open download open source AI models and run them locally on my computer to have ChatGPT "like" access offline.
 It help me a lot in the planning of the trip.
 -->

 ---